 Utility-Scale Energy Storage

 According to the U.S. Department of Energy’s global energy storage databases (2019), there are currently 1687 large-scale energy storage operational systems worldwide, with 191 gigawatts.
-The vast majority (95 percent) of this capacity is comprised of pumped hydroelectric technology, followed by thermal storage (1.7 percent) and electro mechanical (1.4 percent).
-In 2017, Li-ion accounted for nearly 90% of large-scale battery storage additions (IEA, 2018).
+The vast majority (95 percent) of this capacity is composed of pumped hydroelectric technology, followed by thermal storage (1.7 percent) and electromechanical (1.4 percent).
+In 2017, lithium-ion batteries accounted for nearly 90% of large-scale battery storage additions (IEA, 2018).

 Of all the storage options, only pumped hydroelectric is classified as a mature technology, with more than 350 large projects installed worldwide.
 The majority of this technology is installed in China, Japan, and the United States.
 Other countries, such as Italy, Spain, Germany, France, Switzerland, and India, have less installed capacity.
-The hydrogen storage technology is still in the demonstration phases, with less than 15 megawatts installed mainly in Germany, since it has low round-trip conversion efficiency compared to other technologies.
-Utility-scale batteries (lithium ion, advanced lead acid, sodium nickel chloride, and sodium ion) are mainly installed in the USA and Japan, while the compressed air and flywheel technologies are mainly found in Germany and the USA.
-The molten salt thermal storage, which is associated with concentrated solar power (CSP), is mainly installed in the USA and Spain.
+Hydrogen storage technology is still in the demonstration phases, with less than 15 megawatts installed mainly in Germany, since it has low round-trip conversion efficiency compared with other technologies.
+Utility-scale batteries (lithium ion, advanced lead acid, sodium nickel chloride, and sodium ion) are mainly installed in the United Sttes and Japan, while the compressed air and flywheel technologies are mainly found in Germany and the United States.
+The molten salt thermal storage, which is associated with concentrated solar power (CSP), is mainly installed in the United States and Spain.

 Current and future investments in utility-scale energy storage units are important when considered in the context of the infrastructure, including transmission and distribution upgrades, expansion of natural gas-fired peaking capacity that storage can replace, and the revenue streams available to storage operators both now and under prospective policy frameworks.